 |Pregnancy Week (Select):|

-VBAC Sabotage – Is Your Doctor REALLY That VBAC Friendly?
+VBAC Sabotage – 9 Things That De-Rail Your VBAC Attempt

-As a birth attendant, I often get emails from women looking for support to achieve a VBAC (vaginal birth after caesarean), under the care of someone who they claim to be a ‘VBAC friendly’ obstetrician (or hospital if she’s going public – however its private establishments that have higher caesarean rates).
+As a doula (since 2005), I often get emails from women looking for support to achieve a VBAC (vaginal birth after caesarean), under the care of someone who they claim to be a ‘VBAC friendly’ obstetrician (or hospital if she’s going public – however in Australia its the private establishments that have higher caesarean rates).
 I only need to read a few lines into their emails and it quickly becomes very clear that the obstetrician or hospital that they have chosen is actually very VBAC UN-friendly, because restrictions have been put into place that can greatly sabotage any mother’s VBAC hopes and dreams.
-While there are some genuinely pro-VBAC doctors and hospitals out there (who we love and dearly thank for their belief in women’s capable bodies), they really are few and far between when you realise what could make your VBAC journey more tricky than it need be.
+While there are some genuinely pro-VBAC doctors and hospitals out there (who we love and dearly thank for their belief in women’s capable bodies), they really are few and far between..

 So what are some of these restrictions that can de-rail your chances of a VBAC?
 Here are 9 major causes of VBAC sabotage which are commonly adopted by VBAC UN-friendly obstetricians and hospitals – who are putting such restrictions on women which are not based on good solid evidence and best medicine.